tatsuya/effective-java/chapter-5.md

 ## Item 25: Prefer lists to arrays

 Arrays and generics have very different type rules.
 Arrays are covariant and reified; generics are invariant and erased.
 As a consequence, arrays provide runtime type safety but not compile-time type safety and vice versa for generics.
 Generally speaking, arrays and generics don’t mix well.
 If you find yourself mixing them and getting compile-time errors or warnings, your first impulse should be to replace the arrays with lists.

+## Item 26: Favor generic types

+Generic types are safer and easier to use than types that require casts in client code.
+When you design new types, make sure that they can be used without such casts.
+This will often mean making the types generic.
+Generify your existing types as time permits.
+This will make life easier for new users of these types without breaking existing clients